3rd Generation Family-Owned Business

 I manage the office, answering all your phone calls and offering advice on our latest produce.

-I am the production manager, I am 22 years old, I studied business management.
+I manage the processing and product development.
 I am planning to continue generations of Island diaries milk production within the bottling industry.